Samsung produces excellent TVs for commercial usage in Sports Bars and Restaurants.

 You should confirm that the authenication notification is set for "First Time Only".

 For myServer to turn On the TV, you have to enable Wake On Lan support.
 Go to Settings / General / Network / Expert Settings and turn on "Power on with Mobile".
 Restart the TV to ensure all settings are active.
+(NOTE: WOL will not work via WiFi if myServer is on ethernet so no Power On will work)

 If you see "External IP Control" (or some words like that), then the TV might support the non Tizen driver - use that and uninstall the Tizen driver.
 Enable IP control.

-Download the Samsung Tizen TV driver or the standard Samsung driver from the myServer 6 Software Updater.
+Download the Samsung TV driver or the standard Samsung driver from the myServer 6 Software Updater.
 The driver will self install.

 The supported commands are listed in the Commands drop down list.

-Use the AddTV command to add an Samsung TV to the network.
+Optionally, use the AddTV command to add an Samsung TV to the network.
 Enter the TV's IP address, MAC address including colons between value pairs (for Wake On Lan), and the friendly name of the TV (your choice).

 You first must run the PAIR command for each TV.
 This will request an authentication token from the TV.